mshea/lazy_gm_tools/5e_monsters/monsters_md/vampire-a5e.md

 ### Reactions
 - **Hissing Scuttle (1/Day):** When the vampire takes radiant damage, it moves up to its Speed without provoking opportunity attacks.
 - **Warding Charm (1/Day):** When a creature the vampire can see targets it with a melee attack but before the attack is made, the vampire uses Charm on that creature.
-- **Bite:** Melee Weapon Attack: +9 to hit, reach 5 ft., one target that is grappled, incapacitated, restrained, willing, or unaware of the vampires presence.
-Hit: 10 (1d10 + 5) piercing damage plus 21 (6d6) necrotic damage.
-The targets hit point maximum is reduced by an amount equal to the necrotic damage dealt, and the vampire regains this number of hit points.
-The reduction lasts until the target finishes a long rest.
-If the target is reduced to 0 hit points by this attack, it dies and rises the following night as a vampire spawn in the vampires thrall.
-Before the target first rises as a vampire spawn, a bless, gentle repose, or similar spell cast on the body prevents this transformation.

 ### Legendary Actions